BATS rolls out free 'kill switch' and other trading risk controls

 By John McCrank

-NEW YORK BATS Global Markets, the No 3 U.S. equities exchange, said on Monday it will begin offering free risk management tools, including "kill switches" and order restrictions, to all of its members to help limit trading errors and improve investor confidence.
+NEW YORK, Nov 26 BATS Global Markets, the No 3 U.S. equities exchange, said on Monday it will begin offering free risk management tools, including "kill switches" and order restrictions, to all of its members to help limit trading errors and improve investor confidence.

 BATS' customizable controls allow its member firms to set order restrictions, maximum per-order limits, and order cutoffs, that could help limit the damage when a glitch occurs, said Chris Isaacson, BATS' chief operating officer.